Sofia Coppola: 2020–present

 On September 2, 2025, Coppola's documentary about Marc Jacobs, Marc by Sofia, premiered at the 2025 Venice Film Festival.

+In March 2026 Coppola revealed that she had worked on a period drama where Kirsten Dunst was scheduled to star as an undisclosed real-life figure but that this project was not moving forward.

 Other work

 Television

 In the mid-1990s, Coppola and her best friend Zoe Cassavetes helmed the short-lived Comedy Central series Hi Octane, which spotlit performers in underground music.
 The show was cancelled after four episodes.

 In December 2008, Coppola's first commercial premiered during an episode of Gossip Girl.
 The advertisement she directed for the Christian Dior fragrance Miss Dior Chérie, shot in France with model Maryna Linchuk, was very well received and continues to be popular on YouTube.

 In October 2014, Coppola launched a series of Christmas ads for the clothing chain Gap.

 In May 2020, it was announced Coppola would write and direct an adaptation of The Custom of the Country by Edith Wharton for Apple TV+.

 In 2022, Coppola guest-starred as herself, alongside her husband Thomas Mars and fellow director Jim Jarmusch, in an episode of the FX horror comedy series What We Do in the Shadows.